Skip to Content

 // @tstyche if { target: ">=5.7" } -- Only when TypeScript 5.7 or above is used

-The argument text is parsed as a JSON string, but unquoted keys, single quotes or trailing commas are allowed.
-This means you can style the arguments just like the rest of the code.
+The argument text is parsed as a JSON string, but unquoted keys, single quotes and trailing commas are allowed.
+This means you can style the arguments like the rest of the code.

 Directives